Carnival of Venice: Medico Della Peste ("The Plague Doctor")

-The Medico della Peste ("The Plague Doctor" in English), with its long beak, is one of the most bizarre and recognizable of the Venetian masks, although it did not start out as Carnival mask at all but as a method of preventing the spread of disease.
-The striking design originates from 17th-century French physician Charles de Lorme who adopted the mask together with other sanitary precautions while treating plague victims.
+The Medico della Peste ("The Plague Doctor" in English), with its long beak, is one of the most bizarre and recognizable of the Venetian masks, although it did not start as a Carnival mask at all but as a method of preventing the spread of disease.
+The striking design originates from 17th century French physician Charles de Lorme who adopted the mask together with other sanitary precautions while treating plague victims.
 The mask is often white, consisting of a hollow beak and round eyeholes covered with crystal discs, creating a bespectacled effect.
-Its use as a Carnival mask is entirely a modern convention, and today these masks are often much more decorative.
-Although the mask and costume is worn almost exclusively by males, the enhancement in decoration also suggests that women are now more probably to wear the mask and costume than in previous years at the Carnival.
+Its use as a Carnival mask is entirely a modern convention and today these masks are often much more decorative.
+Although the mask and costume are worn almost exclusively by males, the enhancement in decoration also suggests that women are now more probably to wear the mask and costume than in previous years at the Carnival.

 The plague doctors who followed De Lorme's example wore the usual black hat and long black cloak as well as the mask, white gloves and a staff (so as to be able to move patients without having to come into physical contact with them).
-They hoped these precautions would prevent them contracting the disease.
-The mask was originally beaked with a purpose in congruence with the miasmatic theory of disease practiced at that time: the hollow beak allowed for the containment of flowers and other sweet-smelling substances designed to keep away the foul odors that were thought to spread infection.
+They hoped these precautions would prevent them from contracting the disease.
+The mask was originally beaked with a purpose in congruence with the miasmatic theory of disease practiced at that time: the hollow beak allowed for the containment of flowers and other sweet-smelling substances designed to keep away the foul odours that were thought to spread infection.
 Those who wear the plague doctor mask often also wear the associated clothing of the plague doctor.
 The popularity of the Medico della peste among carnival celebrants can be seen as a memento mori.